rtasalem/govuk-notify-universal-comms/README.md

 - Kubernetes
 - Helm

 ## Running the application

 The application is designed to run in containerised environments, using Docker Compose in development and Kubernetes in production.

 - A Helm chart is provided for production deployments to Kubernetes.

+NB: This application has *not* been set up to run in a AKS cluster and can only be run locally, but examples of what information is needed in the Helm chart has been included for reference should anyone wish to test this further in deployed environments.

 ### Build container image

 Container images are built using Docker Compose, with the same images used to run the service with either Docker Compose or Kubernetes.

 When using the Docker Compose files in development the local `app` folder will be mounted on top of the `app` folder within the Docker container, hiding the CSS files that were generated during the Docker build.
 For the site to render correctly locally `npm run build` must be run on the host system.

 By default, the start script will build (or rebuild) images so there will